blischalk/blischalk-jekyll/_posts/2023-04-29-zero-downatime-api-shared-secret-rotation.md

 exist to make secret rotation possible and possibly even with zero downtime.
 AWS provides some good documentation on retrieving secrets from [Secrets Manager](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/secrets-app-secrets-manager.html) and [Parameter Store](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/secrets-app-ssm-paramstore.html) as well as some [examples of dynamic credential rotation](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/rotate-database-credentials-without-restarting-containers.html).
-We can use this information to put together a solution for how we can rotation credentials within our applications.
+We can use this information to put together a solution for how we can rotate credentials within our applications.
 Lets get started.

 ## A Shared Secret